ncatilo/js-stack-demo-webapi/README.md

     For Windows, run the same command lines above without the keyword, `sudo`

-4. In Visual Studio Code, press F5 on Windows or Play button on Mac to launch http://localhost:3000 in debug mode.
+4. In Visual Studio Code, press F5 on Windows or Play button on Mac to launch the build under http://localhost:3000 in debug mode.

 ## Useful development tools to download and install